cyneuro/bmtool/README.md

 ### percent_connection_matrix
 #### Generates a table of the percent connectivity of neuron populations.Method can change if you want the table to be total percent connectivity, only unidirectional connectivity or only bi directional connectvity

+### connector_percent_matrix
+#### Generates a table of the percent connectivity using the output from bmtool.connector.
+By default will generate the percent connectivity of the possible connections meaning factoring in distance rules.

 ### convergence_connection_matrix